Dahabiya Nile Cruises

 When do dahabiya cruises depart?

-Our dahabiya cruises run on fixed weekly departures.
-Cruises starting from Aswan generally depart on Wednesdays and Fridays, while cruises starting from Luxor generally depart on Saturdays and Mondays.
-Because the boats are small and fill quickly, we recommend booking early and planning your wider Egypt trip around these days.
+On fixed weekly departures.
+Cruises starting from Aswan depart Wednesdays and Fridays; cruises starting from Luxor depart Saturdays and Mondays.
+With so few cabins the high season fills early, so book one to three months ahead for October through April and plan your wider Egypt trip around these days.

 When is the best time for a dahabiya Nile cruise?

-Are dahabiya cruises good for couples, honeymoons, and families?
+Are dahabiya cruises good for couples, honeymoons, families and children?